 CEO Mike D'Errico discusses the benefits of DTC and implementing an omnichannel strategy.

-There are ways that manufacturers can be allies with their channel partners in omnichannel.
+There are ways that manufacturers can be allies with their channel partners.
 Here are some examples:

 - Share Customer Data – This is perhaps most important.
 Suppliers that have eCommerce gather valuable data on sales, demographics and buyer behavior.
 Data shared with channel partners can be used for more targeted marketing that can boost sales for both parties.